Alex-C-Mwangi/PlpSEass2/README.md

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?
 Step 1: Login to your Github account, if you dont have one, you need to create it.
 Step 2: Once logged in, check the top left of the dashboard page and find "top repostiories" or a button labeled "New" and click on it.
 Step 3: First decision is to name your repository.
 The second decision is choosing either to make the repository public(for sharing projects and code with others online) or private(only the owner of the repository has access to it)
 The next decision is choosing whether to initialize the repository with a read me file, a git ignore file and lastly a licence.
 Once these decisions are made, click on create repository button on the bottom left and you're done.

 Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
+A README file is the first thing people see when visiting ones Githu Repository.
+It creates first impressions which is a factor when someone is deciding whether to callborate in your project.
+It also acts as documentation for the project being worked on.
+A well written README should include i)The project title and description, ii)Installation instructions for software projects, iii)Basic examples of how to use the project/file, iv)The project structure, v)Error handling instructions, vi)Limitations/requirements to run or use the code/project
+README files contribute to effective collaboration by ensuring everyone has an understanding of the project, reduces conflicts and confusion and allows the project to be easily understood by new collaborators.

 Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
 Both public and private repositories have the same Git functionalities, Github features and both serve as places to store & manage code and other files.